kevinohara80/dmc/README.md

 dmc
 ===

-Cross-platform, developer cli tool for Salesforce
+`dmc` is a cross-platform, developer tool for Salesforce.com.

+**BETTER DOCS COMING SOON**

+NOTE: `dmc` is currently in beta.
+Use at your own risk.

 ## Installation